 Are there any food trends you’re hooked on?
 Moi?
 I’ve flipped for bowling, aka building a meal in a bowl.
 I think this trend is here to stay.
 Sorry plate!
 Bowls encourage smaller portions, and combining layers of veggies, along with whole grains, is ultimately what we hope more people embrace.
 This concept inspired my Real California Breakfast Bowl, and it’s also helping me cut back on food waste by using leftovers in tasty bowls I create for lunch.
-So of course, I was thrilled to see the Recipe Redux theme this month focus on lunch:
+So of courseRadishes aren’t just for salads, they make tasty sides and the greens are edible!, I was thrilled to see the Recipe Redux theme this month focus on lunch:

 Limping Along with lunch: Ever get in a lunch rut?
 Need new ideas for packing your kids’ or your own lunch?
 Are packable noontime options dwindling?
 Surely you’ve met the ‘What shall I pack for lunch?” question head-on with creative ideas.
 Please share your healthy lunch recipe – so we can swap it into our own rotation.